Compare Electricity Plans

 Whilst QEnergy has in the past placed a heavier focus on its business energy offerings, it has in recent years expanded to reach residential customers within South Australia, VIC, NSW and Queensland.
 It currently only has one market offer available in SA, which carries no discount.
 And whilst this brand follows a range of energy retailers in its crack at ‘simplifying the energy industry’, it does change its electricity rates and plans more often than most other providers.

 The retail brand of Snowy Hydro, one of Australia’s best-known renewable energy generation companies, Red Energy operates in SA, NSW, VIC, QLD and the ACT.
-Red Energy’s plans are fairly consistent across states, and in SA you’ll find its signature 10% discount plan, a similar offer with the addition of bonus Qantas Frequent Flyer points, and a final Qantas plan with a higher point earning per dollar spent.
-All of these plans offer discounts off the whole bill and have an ongoing benefit period.
+Red Energy’s plans are fairly consistent across states, and in SA you’ll find its signature 10% discount plan and a similar offer with the addition of bonus Qantas Frequent Flyer points.
+These plans offer discounts off the whole bill and have an ongoing benefit period.
 These are variable rate products.
 Red Energy also has its own rewards program called Red Energy Rewards.

 In the table below, we compare prices on the SA Power network in Adelaide.
 We show one product per retailer, listed from the lowest priced estimate first.
 See here for information on the AER Reference Price, which in this comparison assumes general energy usage of 4000kWh/year, meaning the Reference Price is $1,941/year for a residential customer on a single rate tariff.
 Use our comparison tool for a specific comparison.
 Our database may not cover all deals available in your area, and please check retailer websites for up to date information.

 |Electricity Provider||Electricity Plan||Difference from Reference Price^||Conditional Discounts||Price Estimate*|